jaehyungkim0/jaehyungkim0.github.io/_news/integer-computer.md

 ---
 layout: post
 inline: true
-date: 2025-01-16
+date: 2025-07-11
 related_posts: false
 ---

-My recent work [Efficient Homomorphic Integer Computer from CKKS](https://eprint.iacr.org/2025/066) is now on eprint.
+My first solo-authored cryptography paper [Efficient Homomorphic Integer Computer from CKKS](https://eprint.iacr.org/2025/066) has been accepted to TCHES and will be presented at CHES 2025.